ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/specifications.rst

   Web/

-The tests are stored in the `` / opt / xtc / current / Var / Tests / `` directory, they are organized by project ID.
+The tests are stored in the ``/opt/xtc/current/Var/Tests/`` directory, they are organized by project ID.

 Data model
 -------------------